flotiq/flotiq-docs/docs/API/content-type/creating-ctd.md

     ],
     ```

+    All property names shold have only `a-z`, `A-Z`, `0-9` and `_` characters. `id` and `objectType` property names are restricted.

 Finally - the `metaDefinition` attribute is used to store additional properties, which for example tell us how to
 render forms for the Content Object, it holds information about the order of the properties (`order` key, which
 should contain all properties of the object), and about type and validation of the field.
 It also includes information
 on relations of the object with other Content Types.

 In this case, Blog Post will have `title` property which will be unique and will render as text input in CMS panel